w3f/polkadot-spec/docs/sect-finality.md

 A light client ([Definition -def-num-ref-](sect-finality#defn-beefy-light-client)) fetches the Signed Commitment Witness ([Definition -def-num-ref-](sect-finality#defn-beefy-witness-data)) from the chain.
 Once the light client knows which validators apparently voted for the specified statement, it needs to request the signatures from the relayer to verify whether the claims are actually true.
 This is achieved by requesting signed commitments ([Definition -def-num-ref-](chap-networking#defn-grandpa-beefy-signed-commitment)).

 How those signed commitments are requested by the light client and delivered by the relayer varies among networks or implementations.
-On Ethereum, for example, the light client can request the signed commitments in form of a transaction, which results in a response in form of a transaction.
+On Ethereum, for example, the light client can request the signed commitments in the form of a transaction, which results in a response in the form of a transaction.

 ### -sec-num- Consensus Mechanism {#id-consensus-mechanism-beefy-1}